AndrewKvalheim/little-a-map/README.md

 # Little a Map

 Players can have little a map—if they've surveyed the area in-game.
-This tool renders a composite of existing map items with the goal of minimizing external effects on survival gameplay.
+This tool renders a composite of player-created map items with the goal of minimizing external effects on survival gameplay.

 Design goals: